 Here I am photographing a Mennonite funeral from atop an RV, one of many unique experiences I’ve had in the past two decades as an editorial photographer for national and international publications.
 (Photo © 2010 Carmen K. Sisson/Apex MediaWire)

-I’m as comfortable shooting a press conference as I am a Super Bowl (I’ve already covered two) or anything in between, but my editorial specialties are politics and political photography, sports photography and concert photography.
-I also have a passion for covering issues in the transportation and public safety sectors, along with valuable expertise, experience and contacts in both areas.
+I’m as comfortable shooting a press conference as I am a Super Bowl (I’ve covered two) or anything in between, but my editorial specialties are politics and political photography, sports photography and concert photography.
+I also have a passion for covering issues in the transportation and public safety sectors, along with considerable expertise in those areas.

 How many photographers do you know who’ve shot in the back of a moving ambulance or embedded with rescuers on drowning recovery operations?
 How about gaining nighttime access to a major military base to photograph tornado damage, or shooting inside the cargo hold of a wide-body jet airliner on the ramp at one of the busiest airports on the Eastern Seaboard?
 I’ve done all this and more.

-In addition to countless other assignments, I’ve covered five presidential campaigns, four major Senate races and more congressional, gubernatorial and local office campaigns than I care to remember.
-I’ve been fortunate enough to photograph all three presidential aircraft (Air Force One, Air Force Two and Marine One) and I’ve even photographed a sitting president and vice president together outside of Washington — an extremely rare opportunity due to security concerns.
+In addition to countless other assignments, I’ve covered more than five presidential campaigns and four U.S. Senate races and more congressional, gubernatorial and local campaigns than I care to remember.
+I’ve been fortunate enough to photograph all three presidential aircraft (Air Force One, Air Force Two and Marine One) and I’ve even photographed a sitting president and vice president appearing together outside Washington, which doesn’t happen very often due to security concerns.

-Among other ongoing projects (one on the rise of the Tea Party in America), I’m currently working on a long-term documentary project on the transportation of coal, tracing the Appalachian mineral’s journey from its underground origin to consumption at its final destination, along with all modes of transportation it encounters along the way.
+Among other ongoing projects, I’m working on a long-term documentary project on the coal supply chain, tracing the Appalachian mineral’s journey from its underground origin to consumption at its final destination, along with every step along the way.

-These are just a few highlights from my nearly two decades of experience as an editorial photographer; there have been many, many more.
+These are just a few highlights from my more than three decades of experience as an editorial photographer; there have been many, many more.

 Photography equipment

-I use Canon EOS digital SLR camera equipment almost exclusively, primarily the EOS 1D Mark II professional camera body.
-While the Mark II may be an older camera, its 8.2 megapixel file output (3,504 by 2,336 pixels) in the hands of an expert at digital capture is more than sufficient for most clients’ needs.
-In addition, the rugged build quality and design of Canon’s flagship camera series helps ensure I always come back with the shot.
+I use Canon EOS digital SLR camera equipment almost exclusively, primarily the EOS 1D Mark IV professional camera body.
+While the 1D MkIV may be an older camera, its 16.1 megapixel file output (4,896 by 3,264 pixels) and terrific low-light performance are more than sufficient for most needs.
+In addition, the rugged build quality and design of Canon’s flagship camera series help ensure I always come back with the shots I need.

 Video equipment